The dangers of abusing over the counter painkillers

 - If you drink alcohol while taking painkillers you increase the negative effects

-- As they are so easy to get you may become psychologically addicted, so you feel you need them to cope.
-Some of them can also cause physical addiction.
-Check out our article on drug dependency.
+- As they are so easy to get you may become psychologically addicted, so you feel you need them to cope, and some of them can also cause physical addiction

 Signs of over the counter painkiller complications